zackiles/elasticsearch-odm/README.md

 =========
 [![npm version](https://badge.fury.io/js/elasticsearch-odm.svg)](http://badge.fury.io/js/elasticsearch-odm)

 ***Like Mongoose but for Elasticsearch.*** Define models, preform CRUD operations, and build advanced search queries.
-Most commands and functionality that exist in Mongoose exist in this package.
+Most commands and functionality that exist in Mongoose exist in this library.
 All asynchronous functions use Bluebird Promises instead of callbacks.

 This is currently the only ODM/ORM library that exists for Elasticsearch on Node.js.
 [Waterline](https://github.com/balderdashy/waterline) has a [plugin](https://github.com/UsabilityDynamics/node-waterline-elasticsearch) for Elasticsearch but it is incomplete and doesn't exactly harness it's searching power.
-[Loopback](https://github.com/strongloop/loopback) also has a storage [plugin](https://github.com/drakerian/loopback-connector-elastic-search), but it also doesn't focus on important parts of Elasticsearch, like mappings and efficient queries.
+[Loopback](https://github.com/strongloop/loopback) has a storage [plugin](https://github.com/drakerian/loopback-connector-elastic-search), but it also doesn't focus on important parts of Elasticsearch, such as mappings and efficient queries.
 This library automatically handles merging and updating Elasticsearch mappings based on your schema definition.
 It has been used in production safely for over a year.

 ### Installation